 How to sell on Facebook Marketplace

 Selling on Facebook Marketplace isn't just easy, it's cheap too.
-We've pooled our experience to put together the definitive guide to making the most money on your sales.
+We've pooled our experience to write the definitive guide to making the most money on your sales.

-In the market for something new, or looking to shift something you already own?
+In the market for something new or looking to shift something you already own?
 Facebook Marketplace is the place to go.
-Not only can you list things to sell, you can also buy stuff too, and the whole process is super quick and easy.
+Not only can you list things to sell, but you can also buy stuff too.
+Plus, the whole process is super quick and easy.

-So if you're keen to get involved but have such burning questions as "how does Facebook Marketplace work?" or "does Facebook Marketplace charge fees?", you're in the right place!
+If you're keen to get involved but have burning questions like "how does Facebook Marketplace work?" or "does Facebook Marketplace charge fees?", you're in the right place!

 We've got answers for everything, as well as the best tips for selling on Facebook Marketplace and getting the best possible price for your item.